jzhou316/sbu-nlp/content/_index.md

       title:
       subtitle: ''
       text: |-
         Natural Language Processing (NLP) group at Stony Brook University is a team of researchers working on developing and studying state-of-the-art machine learning and computational methods for generating, analyzing and understanding language.
+With the development of large language models (LLMs) and advent of artificial super intelligence, we are at the forefront of the research, work both in-depth and broadly to understand, improve, evaluate, and demoncratize the advanced technologies that stems from traditional NLP research.
-        Areas that we have particular strengths in include:
+        Example areas that we have particular strengths in and actively working in include (these may change due to the fast-paced frontier research):
-        - Human Centered NLP with applications to real world consequential tasks such as HealthCare, Writing Assistance
+        - Language models inside out
+        - Natural language generation
+        - Model efficiency, including training/inference algorithms and hardware- and system-aware efficiency
         - Evaluation of NLP technologies, resources, and human language use
-        - Natural Language Generation
+        - Advanced LLM reasoning
+        - Multimodal AI such as vision-language models
-        - Efficiency in Model Algorithms, Training, and Inference
+        - Agentic frameworks and benchmarks
+        -
         - Morphology
         - Syntax and Semantics
         - Linguistic theories, Cognitive Modeling and Psycholinguistics